D3sTeptu/ultimateAC/README.md

 - Anti Freeze Bypass

 ## Support
 We're glad that you're interested to be protected by us!
 We consider that every new customer must be respected equaly and the support to be qualitative.
-So, for any questions, problems, suggestions or feedbacks please join the discord server below.
+So, for any questions, problems, suggestions, claim customer role or feedbacks please join the discord server below.

 **Discord**: https://discord.gg/BH5Z9eJ3qX.